In this post I discuss some aspects of the design of the headstock of my upright bass.

 Generally I am blessed to find myself in the comfortable position that my personal taste aligns with ratio, so that ratio can be used to justify certain design choices.
 But as it comes to the headstock, a strange glitch in my brain takes over; while I have no problem furiously redesigning the whole intrument and turning every stone to find the optimal lightweight solution, the headstock somehow doesn’t allow me to do that, like magnet poles repelling: every ‘improvement’ disproportionally substracts from the beauty of the archetypal shape.
-And there is no compromizing; I am also unable to produce the ones that have a pegbox but where the scroll is beheaded, or – to complete the lugubrious horror cabinet – have some molten stump for a scroll, as if it stopped growing while still in some kind of embryotic stage.
-So there you have it; it’s not all rational Form Follows Function.

 The instigator of this glitch is an inspirational history teacher (mr Kwak), ever since this lesson, I have a weak spot for the scroll: